 How to Freeze Christmas Cookies

-The very best way to freeze these cookies is to freeze the dough.
+Freezing the Dough: The very best way to freeze these cookies is to freeze the dough.
 I like to scoop out my individual cookies, place them on a baking sheet (they can be close together), and then place them in the freezer for about 30 minutes.
-Once they are chilled through, I place them in an airtight bag and then label it with the cookie name and date.
+Once they are chilled through, I place them in an airtight bag and then label them with the cookie name and date.

 - ½ cup (1 stick or 113g) salted butter, softened